djrubio05/timetracker/README.md

 - Register a new user or log in.
 - Create projects and add time entries.
 - View and manage your time entries and projects.
-- Admins can manage users and all data via `/admin`.

 ## Running Tests